TrellixVulnTeam/swahilipython_SCMU/Doc/library/mimetypes.rst

    .. method:: MimeTypes.readfp(fp, strict=True)

-      Load MIME type information from an open file *fp*.
+      Load MIME type information kutoka an open file *fp*.
 The file must have the format of the standard :file:`mime.types` files.

       If *strict* is ``True``, information will be added to the list of standard